Dennis crunched through fresh snow, the soles of his thick black Santa boots leaving heavy imprints in that new ivory powder.

 Another memory floated to the surface, a memory of what he had done to the Missus of the family he’d murdered, a memory of what he’d done to her with a Christmas bauble just like this one.

 He could see his own warped image within the crimson glass, but there was someone else within the room, another reflection, someone who had somehow and in some way gone unnoticed before.

 He chucked the bauble within the stack of presents beneath the tree, making sure the ornament did not break upon anything rigid, because he needed to deal with whoever had suddenly appeared within this eyesore of a room, and he did not want anyone else to awaken yet.

 He swiveled to view the man standing near the fireplace, and Dennis readied his axe, his intent steel-clad in his vindication of blood.

 There was another Santa in here.
 There was another Santa in here, probably the Mister, so it was time to supplant that other Santa in the most horrific way possible.

 But this Santa was a winner.
 If he was the master of the house, he was fairly old, older than Dennis would have pegged him to be.
-The fat man in the red suit was the spitting image of dear Saint Nick, a jolly round face with a full-white beard, a ringer for the ancient North Pole elf.
+The fat man in the red suit was the spitting image of dear Saint Nick, because aside from the outfit, the old man held a jolly round face with a full-white beard, a true ringer for the ancient North Pole elf.